 The medical community says that there should be at least 18 months between each pregnancy.
 Other studies say a year is enough time.
 With a very short wait between pregnancies, there is an increase in risk to the mother and the baby.
 Of course, other factors, such as age, weight, and general health, matter, but it seems that waiting less than a year between pregnancies isn’t usually ideal.

 Sue Knows Her Own Body

 The case of Sue Radford is extraordinary.
-On a few occasions, she defied her doctor’s advice and decided to get pregnant.
-Still, it seems like a part of her knew – or felt – that she could go through with it each time.
+It seems like a part of her knew – or felt – that she could go through with it each time.
 And in the end, her intuition, her desire to have a huge family, and a little bit of luck won the day.
 Sue is perfectly healthy.

 Most women never experience so many pregnancies.
 Usually, the first pregnancy is the most difficult.
 The body has never done it before, so the changes are felt drastically.
 Subsequent pregnancies may be easier.
 But in cases where there is a large number of children, repeated and frequent pregnancy can take its own toll.
 But thankfully, even after so many kids, Sue is in great shape!

 Sue spent a large part of three full decades being pregnant.
 Every year and a half or so, welcoming a little bundle of joy into the world.
 Soon, Noel and Sue’s house was full of kids.
 And on November 6, 2018, Noel and Sue welcomed baby number 21 into the world, they named her Bonnie.

 After the first time a mother gives birth, things get a little easier and they take less time.
 Active labor usually lasts between four and eight hours but it can be much longer.
 For Sue, seeing as this was her 21st time giving birth, labor only lasted 12 minutes!
 After so many births, Sue is well accustomed to the experience and knows how to handle it.